Project Update

 Queensland Off Leash Dog Park, along Bow Bottom Trail near Canyon Meadows Drive has been identified for future development of a dry pond to prevent flooding along Bow Bottom Trail and nearby properties.
 During significant rainfall events, the roadway along Bow Bottom Trail towards Canyon Meadows Drive becomes impassable which creates a safety risk to drivers and people in the area.

 A dry pond is primarily dry most of the time and has little impact on how the space is currently being used.
 Dry ponds are created to prevent the stormwater system from becoming overwhelmed and helps prevent water from backing up into basements or flooding into houses or businesses.
 It will also help to reduce street flooding which prevents damage to vehicles and other property.
-Dry ponds are equipped with multiple drains that help empty the water within one to six hours, depending on how much rain has fallen.
+Dry ponds are equipped with multiple drains that help empty the water within twenty-four hours, depending on how much rain has fallen.

 The existing berm will be replaced with a sound barrier wall and construction is expected to begin in 2027 for the duration of approximately four months.